davewalker5/MusicCatalogue/docker/api/README.md

 #### Container Parameters

-The following "docker run" parameters are recommended when running the flightrecorderapisqlite image:
+The following "docker run" parameters are recommended when running the musiccatalogueapisqlite image:

 | Parameter | Value                                      | Purpose                                                               |
 | --------- | ------------------------------------------ | --------------------------------------------------------------------- |